DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/spiderpool/install/install.md

         These IP addresses MUST belong to the `IPv6 ippool subnet`.
 Ignore this option if `install IPv6 ippool` is not enabled.

 5. Click the `OK` button in the lower right corner to complete the installation.
-When finished, you can refer to the [Usage of SpiderPool](../../config/use-ippool/usage.md) to use the IP Pool.
+When finished, you can refer to the [Usage of SpiderPool](../../../config/ippool/ippoolusage.md) to use the IP Pool.

 !!! note

-    During the installation process, a single subnet and ippool can be created; after the installation is complete, more subnets and ippools can be created in the user interface.
+    During the installation process, a default subnet and ippool can be created; after the installation is complete, more subnets and ippools can be created in the user interface.